tgood13/BlockRunnerAI/README.md

 * AI was trained to play the game using reinforcement learning

 ## How It Looks
-* After 1 hour of training, the AI learned to play the game relatively well
+* After 1 hour of training, the AI learned to play the game relatively well:
 ![Demo](https://i.ibb.co/FYxdK3s/demo.gif)